Jodl, Alfred Gustav, born in Wurzburg,

 The officer behind Jodl is General Lieutenant, Sir Kenneth Strong who played a leading part in the negotiations for the unconditional surrender of Germany.
 Strong died in Eastborne, age 81, on 11-01-1982.
 Soon afterwards Jodl was arrested and charged with war crimes.

-Death and burial ground of Jodl, Alfred Gustav.
+Death and burial ground of Jodl, Alfred Josef Ferdinand.

 At the Nuremberg War Crimes Trial Jodl was charged of approving orders that violated the rules of war.